NuGet/Home/accepted/2024/repo-level-lock-file.md

 * How would the `Directory.packages.props` dependencies be separated out from the project dependencies to generate the lock file?
 * How does the publish command handle this as it doesn't have full context of all packages.
 (Could be solved by the restore always running with --locked-mode)
 * How will a project deleted from the repository get deleted from the lock file.
+* How will Lock files be generated with nested `Directoy.packages.props` files.

 ## Future Possibilities
 <!-- What future possibilities can you think of that this proposal would help with? -->